shamvoke/shamvoke/src/_posts/2026-09-10-7zip-the-last-archive-tool-you-will-ever-need.md

 Fast, reliable, and quietly powerful.

-And once you start using it, going back to default tools feels… painful.
+And once you start using it, going back to default tools feels… ~painfully~ old-school.

 Maybe that’s the highest compliment you can give a utility.